 Understanding the lending requirements for non-Veteran, non-spouse, and non-occupant co-borrowers with HomePromise

-Joint VA mortgage loans with non-spouse co-signers are still possible in 2021 even after the changes made by the Blue Water Navy Vietnam Veterans Act.
-A Veterans Administration mortgage where a Veteran and non-Veteran qualify for a mortgage together is called a joint VA loan.
+As a VA eligible borrower, Joint VA mortgage loans with a non-spouse co-signer is still possible in 2021 even after the changes made by the Blue Water Navy Vietnam Veterans Act.
+A Veterans Administration mortgage where a Veteran and non-Veteran co-borrower qualify for a mortgage together is called a joint VA loan.
 In 2021 it is possible for a Veteran and brother (or sister) to purchase or refinance a home together as long as the Veteran is the primary borrower and has meets VA credit underwriting guidelines.
 This is also possible when a Veteran buys or refinances a VA mortgage loan with a mother, father, daughter, son, or any other person – even including those who are not family members.
-The key is to find a lender who is willing to make a VA loan to a Veteran and non-Veteran combination.
+The key is finding VA lenders willing to make a VA loan to a Veteran and non-Veteran combination.
 Many lenders won’t make these kinds of loans but you may qualify with HomePromise.

-Can My Family Members Be On The Property Title?
+Can Family Members Qualify As Non Veteran Co Borrowers On A Property Title?

 Yes, this is possible.
 In fact, family members are not the only ones who may be able to be an owner or a home with a VA loan.
 Any person can join a Veteran in using VA benefits as either a borrower or merely a co-owner of the home.
 Many lenders won’t allow this but some do.
 The rules are somewhat complicated so it is important to find a lender who knows how to navigate the VA guidelines effectively regarding adding non-Veterans to the title of a home on a Joint VA Loan.
 When it comes to VA home loan applications, HomePromise is an expert in the process and is here to help Veterans use their VA benefits in this unique way.